Integrality of Hecke eigenvalues and the growth of Hecke fields: Integrality of eigenvalues

 \subsection{Abstract setting}

 In this subsection, we introduce an abstract machinery for integrality.
-Let $L$ be a field.
-Let $R$ be a Noetherian normal domain with the fractional field $K$ contained in $L$.
+Let $R$ be a Noetherian integral domain with the fractional field $K$ and $L$ an algebraically closed extension field of $K$.
 Let $M$ be a finite dimensional $L$-vector space and let $T$ be an $L$-linear endomorphism of $M$.
-Further, we assume that there exists the following $L$-linear injective homomorphism$ $
+Further, we assume that there exists the following $L$-linear injective homomorphism

-from $M$ to the infinite dimensional $L$-vector space of countable rank.
+from $M$ to the uncountably infinite dimensional $L$-vector space $L^\NN$.
 The $L$-linear homomorphism $e$ will be a Fourier expansion map later.
 We define an $R$-submodule $M_0$ of $M$ by